vegaprotocol/specs/protocol/0014-ORDT-order_types.md

     * On refresh `display quantity` is set to `min(remaining, initial peak size)`.

-    * A refresh simulates a cancel/replace, which means that on refresh a glassberg order will always lose time priority relative to other orders at the same price.
+    * A refresh simulates a cancel/replace, which means that on refresh an iceberg order will always lose time priority relative to other orders at the same price.

-    * If multiple glassberg orders need to be refresh at the same time, they are refreshed in the order that their eligibility for refresh was triggered, so the glassberg that dropped below its `minimum peak size` first is refreshed first (even during the same transaction the sequence of execution must be respected).
+    * If multiple iceberg orders need to be refreshed at the same time, they are refreshed in the order that their eligibility for refresh was triggered, so the iceberg that dropped below its `minimum peak size` first is refreshed first (even during the same transaction the sequence of execution must be respected).

 * Once the remaining quantity is equal to the displayed quantity, no further refresh is possible.
 The order now behaves like a normal limit order and will leave the book if it trades away completely.